Updated February 2021

 Avoiding tick bites is important whether or not you have been previously infected with borrelia.
 The presence of antibodies to Lyme-causing bacteria is not protective against subsequent infections, and repeated infections have been documented (Nadelman & Wormser, 2007).
 While there may be more Lyme disease on the east and west coasts of the US, Lyme has been diagnosed in all fifty states.
 Ixodes ticks feed on deer and increases in deer populations are thought to be contributing to increases in Lyme disease.
 Ticks are found in tall grasses and low-growing plants, and even under leaves on the ground; only extreme heat or cold deters them.

 Is there any way to know if you are planning a picnic in a hotbed of tick activity?
-If you’ve ever wandered into a very large extended family of ticks and spent hours picking them off you and your pets, you know that they are not randomly and uniformly spread out in nature.
+If you’ve ever wandered into a large family of ticks and spent hours picking them off you and your pets, you know that they are not randomly and uniformly spread out in nature.
 We have Waze to see where traffic accidents are happening, and now there is a tick-spotting app.
 Thirteen-year-old Olivia Goodreau founded the LivLyme Foundation and created an app called TickTracker.

 Protecting Yourself From Ticks